raymond-w-ko/omegacomplete.vim/README.md

 Also add a "prefix" tag info, which is the text that prefixes the keyword in the Ex command needed to find it.
 This is useful for extracting return types from C++ function definitions, as ctags does not natively offer it.
-See my vimrc repository on how I use it.
+See my vimrc repository on how I use it for an example.